-With full force and yet virtuosic, the dancers protest against social inequality and discrimination.
-The dance style Krump is danced resistance, born in the black community of L.A.
-To the highly emotional music "Le Sacre du printemps" the dance becomes an expression of inner contradictions, abysses and unspeakable states of each individual.
+Powerfully and expressively, the dancers protest against social inequality and discrimination.
+The Krump Dance Style is danced resistance, born in L.A.’s black community.
+Dancing to the highly emotional music of "Le Sacre du printemps" the moves express inner contradictions, abysses and ineffable conditions within every individual.
 It unites the group in a common struggle for freedom, participation and recognition.
 Dancing to survive.

 Krump is a creative outlet for aggression.
 The anger over the wounds caused by exclusion and racism is danced away.
-Krump is also a refuge that provides a family structure for young people around the world.
-At the same time, the dance style is a form of self-empowerment in the face of feelings of powerlessness in the face of experienced racist violence.
+Krump is also a refuge that provides a family-type structure for young people from around the world.
+At the same time, the dance style is a form of self-empowerment in the face of feeling powerlessness when experiencing racist violence.

-Grichka Caruge is a multiple world champion and one of the best Krumpers in Europe.
-Together with five dancers from the international scene, he tells a story of empowerment with this production.
+Grichka Caruge is a frequent world champion and one of the best Krumpers in Europe.
+Together with five dancers from the international dance scene, he tells a story of empowerment in this production.

 After all performances, several follow-up conversations take place immediately afterwards, lasting a maximum of 90 minutes.
 The allocation to the talks takes place on site.
 There are always also spatially accessible offers.
 Information about the presenters can be found here.